DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

       src: add-provider--provider-list-success.png
 ---

-We added a way for users to onboard new training providers in to the register.
+We added a way for users to onboard new training providers into the register.

-## What we did

-- ITEM 1
-- ITEM 2
-- ITEM 3

 ## How it works